top of page

 A few animal depictions that are beside the owl.

-The panel is best viewed late in the day when the sun isn't casting light directly on the panel.
-The images in this article were taken early in the morning, so that'll give you an idea of what to expect if you hike in the AM.
-When you're done exploring simply return the way you came.
+The panel is best viewed late in the day when the sun isn't shining directly on it.
+The images featured in this article were captured early in the morning, so that'll give you an idea of what to expect if you hike in the AM.
+Once you've finished exploring, simply retrace your steps back the way you came.
+Another fascinating petroglyph panel that is well-worth a visit and requires no hiking, is the Birthing Scene Panel, located 0.2 miles from the Owl Panel trailhead.